-After resting all winter and experiencing spring rain, many cactus bloom in the spring months.
+After resting all winter and experiencing spring rain, many cactus plants bloom in the spring months.
 At that time, temperatures aren't yet excessively hot, so the plants are primed to put on an extravagant floral display.
-Even if rains are sparse, cactus draw upon their stored water to flower, but not as abundantly.
+Even if rains are sparse, cacti draw upon their stored water to flower, but not as abundantly.

 Cactus that flower in summer's heat are generally substantial specimens that have stored a significant amount of water.
 The stored moisture helps them bloom reliably when daytime temperatures climb.

 Saguaros (Carnegiea gigantea, zones 9-11), are well known for their striking blooms that open at night for visits by bats.
 These impressive plants, which reach 40 to 60 feet tall, don't begin flowering until they're 40 to 50 years old.
 They flower in mid-May to mid-June when temperatures in this plant's native Sonoran Desert regularly surpass 100 degrees Fahrenheit.
 The plant features many waxy-petaled flowers that encircle branch ends.

 Heavy-bodied barrel cactus (Ferocactus spp., zones 8-11) blooms from spring into summer with yellow, orange or bright red flowers, depending on the species.
 Fishhook barrel cactus (Ferocactus wislizeni, zones 8-11) grows to 5 feet tall and produces yellow blooms.